IshanKashyap01/Theory-of-Computation/Regex and FA/Finite Automata.md

 - Therefore, Finite Automata are **always halting** machines

 - FAs have **finite states** and can only process a **finite input**

+- For every regular set, there are an infinite number of NFAs and DFAs

+- However, there can be *only one minimum DFA*

+- Moreover, for a regular language, its minimum DFA and minimum NFA may or may not be the same